Dallas Fort-Worth International Airport | Build | Autodesk

 As the saying goes, everything's bigger in Texas.
 And that saying rings true at Dallas Fort-Worth International Airport (DFW Airport).
 Occupying an area larger than Manhattan, DFW Airport is the world's third-largest land area and third-busiest airport for passengers and operations, with nearly 80 million passengers flying to 257 destinations each year.

-Over the next decade, DFW Airport has ambitious growth plans to support an anticipated 20 million more passengers a year, all while creating a more sustainable and transformative experience for travelers.
+Over the next decade, DFW Airport has ambitious growth plans to support an anticipated 20 million more passengers a year, all while creating a more sustainable and transformative experience for travellers.

 When passengers visit DFW Airport, they’ll board their plane through one of the 171 gates, which will then depart from one of the seven active runways